RaqManzano/hpc-intro/materials/02-ssh.md

 - _Nano_ is a text editor that is readily available on HPC systems.
   - To create or edit an existing file we use the command `nano path/to/filename.sh`.
   - Keyboard shortcuts are used to save the file (<kbd>Ctrl + O</kbd>) and to exit (<kbd>Ctrl + X</kbd>).
-- _Visual Studio Code_ is a text editor that can be used to edit files directly on the HPC using the "Remote-SSH" extension.

 :::